expressots/expresso-site-doc/docs/overview/providers.md

 export { LoginUserUseCase };
 ```

-In the Use Case above we injected MailTrapProvider in the constructor making use of the ioC container.
-In the execute() method of the Use Case we are calling the sendEmail() method of the provider to send an email to the user in case of a non successful login.
+In the Use Case above we injected MailTrapProvider in the constructor making use of the ExpressoTS container.
+In the execute() method of the Use Case we are calling the `sendEmail()` method of the provider to send an email to the user in case of a non successful login.

 ---